skarsaune/jmc-cloud-extensions/README.md

 Entries in parenthesis are optional.
    - http is default protocol
-   - if the pod has only one port that will be used if portnumber is omitted Regexp may be used as part of podname, if you are happy to connect to any pod matching a given pattern.
+   - if the pod has only one port that will be used if portnumber is omitted
+   - Regular expression may be used as part of podname, if you are happy to connect to any pod matching a given pattern.
 This can be useful if you want to store a connection string that will work even after redeploys.
 Example:
    - `service:jmx:kubernetes:///jfr/petclinic-.+:8778/jolokia/`